Susan Celia Swan, V-Day Executive Director

 Purva Panday Cullman, V-Day Senior Programs Director

-Twenty years ago, Eve Ensler’s play The Vagina Monologues gave birth to V-Day, a global activist movement to end violence against all women and girls.
+Twenty years ago, V’s (formerly Eve Ensler) play The Vagina Monologues gave birth to V-Day, a global activist movement to end violence against all women and girls.
 The play and the playwright exploded onto the scene, garnering headlines and rave reviews, filling the theater night after night, breaking taboos, opening spaces for dialogue where they hadn’t existed before, and shattering the silence around women’s experiences with sexuality and violence.
 It was path-breaking.
-In 2006, The New York Times called The Vagina Monologues “probably the most important piece of political theater of the last decade,” and since that time, it and Eve have received numerous accolades, from an Obie Award to a Tony Award.
+In 2006, The New York Times called The Vagina Monologues “probably the most important piece of political theater of the last decade,” and since that time, it and V have received numerous accolades, from an Obie Award to a Tony Award.

-The play’s boldness—rooted in the experiences of more than two hundred women Eve interviewed— broke through the repression, denial, secrets, shame, and self-hatred that sexual and gender violence have wrought.
+The play’s boldness—rooted in the experiences of more than two hundred women V interviewed— broke through the repression, denial, secrets, shame, and self-hatred that sexual and gender violence have wrought.
 With humor and empathy, it woke people up.
 The energy surrounding the play led to the creation of V-Day, in which, every year, people across the planet stage benefit productions of The Vagina Monologues— and other artistic works and campaigns—to raise funds and awareness for women and activist groups working to end violence against all women and girls—cisgender, transgender, and gender-nonconforming.

 V-Day quickly grew into a mass movement active on every continent.
 It has become a crucial catalyst in the global fight to stop gender-based violence, attacking the silence—public and private—that allows violence against women to continue and bringing attention to issues of harassment, rape, battery, incest, female genital mutilation, and sex slavery.

-V-Day activists have worked tirelessly at a grass- roots level to combat rape culture—often in the face of brutal misogynist resistance.
+V-Day activists have worked tirelessly at a grassroots level to combat rape culture—often in the face of brutal misogynist resistance.
 V-Day has raised well over $100 million to build safe houses, save lives, change laws, and fund rape crisis centers, domestic violence shelters, and activist groups doing the essential work of ending violence while serving survivors and their families.
 Connected globally by the movement and the play, V-Day activists have harnessed art and activism at a scale never seen before.

 The Vagina Monologues reminds us with each performance that the personal is political, that speaking out can be an act of resistance.
-Although the sources of violence are diverse, women who have survived de- scribe facing similar challenges.
+Although the sources of violence are diverse, women who have survived describe facing similar challenges.
 Besides the pain and strength apparent in their stories of survival, we have seen the same themes emerge: indifference of the authorities, familial denial and secrecy, lack of public outrage about the violence that more than one billion women and girls experience, blatant disregard for the most marginalized, and the prevalence and normalization of rape culture.

 As we write this, a war on women is under way, and The Vagina Monologues is as relevant as ever.
 Recent reports from the World Health Organization, the Centers for Disease Control and Prevention, and the United Nations confirm that one in three women on the planet will experience physical or sexual violence in her lifetime.
 That is more than one billion women.

-A global gag rule under U.S. president Donald Trump is assaulting women’s bodies, and it will, as the Inter- national Women’s Health Coalition has said, “reverse decades of progress on reproductive, maternal and child health, leading to an increase in unintended pregnancies, unsafe abortions, and maternal and newborn deaths worldwide.”
+A global gag rule under U.S. president Donald Trump is assaulting women’s bodies, and it will, as the International Women’s Health Coalition has said, “reverse decades of progress on reproductive, maternal and child health, leading to an increase in unintended pregnancies, unsafe abortions, and maternal and newborn deaths worldwide.”
 Unintended pregnancies will contribute to child marriage and the rape of minors, compounding the inequity under which so many women and girls already live.

 In the sphere of education, girls are also being left behind.
 Cultural mores and poverty put school out of reach for many girls, while those who have access to education—from nursery school up through university—are faced with harassment and assault.
 Talk to students today, and they will tell you of ongoing assault in the school setting and of the impunity and inequity within the justice systems available to them.

 Political instability and armed conflict—fueled by religious, ethnic, nationalist, and economic forces— further escalate the risk of such violence, as rape, battery, and sexual slavery are used as weapons of war.
-At the same time, immigration status, racial bias, trans- phobia and homophobia, and economic inequality keep women in unsafe working conditions, where they often have to endure violence as part of the job.
+At the same time, immigration status, racial bias, transphobia and homophobia, and economic inequality keep women in unsafe working conditions, where they often have to endure violence as part of the job.
 The destabilization of the planet’s climate creates insecurity that often leaves women vulnerable to rape and violence after storms and increasingly erratic climate catastrophes.
 Whether they are facing harassment or assault or unstable conditions, women are often trapped in these situations because they need to survive and ensure that their families do too.

 V-Day’s work globally had shown us that in the midst of great trauma is great possibility.
-Despite the instinct of communities and families to deny the existence of violence, women and girls survive the un- thinkable and miraculously find ways to cope, often with little to no support.
+Despite the instinct of communities and families to deny the existence of violence, women and girls survive the unthinkable and miraculously find ways to cope, often with little to no support.
 While these are perilous times, V-Day believes a worldwide cultural shift that could help end forms of violence against women and girls—and address the interconnected issues of race, class, and gender—is within our grasp.
 Essential to this shift is effectively reframing the conversation about gender-based violence.
 V-Day began with the stories of women: their experiences and their desire to end violence and live sexually free lives.
 We believe that if we listen to women, address the impact of rape culture, and employ an intersectional paradigm, a different consciousness can emerge across the globe.

 We never could have imagined what has emerged over these twenty V-years.
-We have seen women trans- formed into community and global leaders after having produced the monologues or having stood onstage performing them.
+We have seen women transformed into community and global leaders after having produced the monologues or having stood onstage performing them.
 We have seen the intersections of social, economic, environmental, and political issues and how violence against women and girls is deeply connected to the global challenges facing our planet today.
 We have seen that by placing art at the center of their activism, V-Day activists have sustained and grown a movement unlike any other on the planet.

 V-Day has filled stadiums and taken a subversive piece of theater to equally important stages—from Madison Square Garden to a clandestine performance in Islamabad, from the steps of the Michigan State House to national parliaments.
-It has raised support for and shined light on the issues and the systemic in- equalities that deeply impact women and marginalized populations, who have historically received fewer re- sources and even less attention.
+It has raised support for and shined light on the issues and the systemic inequalities that deeply impact women and marginalized populations, who have historically received fewer resources and even less attention.
 These issues range widely, from rampant violence against Native American and First Nations women in the United States and Canada to brutal sexual violence in the Democratic Republic of Congo to police violence and abuse against African American women in the United States.
 The movement has supported and opened safe houses— true places of community and transformation—around the world, from Afghanistan to Kenya, and taken to the streets, demanding an end to all forms of violence, from Juárez to New Orleans to Manila.
 It has inspired women and men to rise in solidarity from Havana to Zagreb, on college campuses, in houses of worship and government, in the most unlikely of places.
 It has brought together activists to strategize at critical times, in the wake of disasters and war.
 And it has gone always back to our roots—to art—using dance, film, photography, music, and of course theater to activate people at their cores.

 Today, V-Day is an example of how lasting social and cultural change is spread by ordinary people doing extraordinary things.
 Of how local women best know what their communities need.
 And of how the collective dimension of art has the power to transform thinking and provoke people to act and serve, galvanizing them in surprising and revolutionary ways.